AliAljumaan/Php_and_Database/README.md

     text-align: center;
   }
 ```
-Once the interface of the webpage has been created.
-In the HTML file, PHP code could be created to take `Svalue`as an input and present it to the user using `GET`.
+Once the interface of the webpage has been created.a PHP code could be created to take `Svalue`as an input and present it to the user using `GET` inside the HTML file.
 ```
         <?php
         ECHO $_GET['Svalue'];